steverichey/im361/syllabus.md

 * Develop mobile-first websites using HTML5, CSS, and JavaScript
 * Leverage modern site development technologies like Webpack and Vue
 * Leverage open source solutions using package management tools
-* Develop mobile applications for Android writing Kotlin and Java in Android Studio
+* Develop mobile applications for Android writing Kotlin in Android Studio
-* Leverage web APIs for mobile applications
-* Leverage device sensors to enhance mobile applications
-* Develop mobile applications for iOS writing Swift and Objective-C in Xcode
+* Develop mobile applications for iOS writing Swift in Xcode
 * Leverage UI tools to create resolution-independent interfaces
 * Leverage testing frameworks to ensure code runs as expected